Harphies/my-webiste/src/pages/post_21/index.md

 - Data Mining/gather and cleaning data
 - Explore variables to take into considerations
-  - participant and Non-participant observing or Implicit and Explicit data.
+  - Participant and Non-participant observing or Implicit and Explicit data.
   - Recommender engine gather the data about the user that is based on either explicit or implicit behavior.
 - Imputation methods for missing data; please check [here](https://github.com/Harphies/data_science) for your reference.